-Detecting additions and updates to database tables for data replication, ETL, and other incremental data movement goals can be automated in IRI Voracity workflows designed and run in IRI Workbench (WB).
+Detecting additions and updates to database tables for data replication, ETL, PII masking, and other incremental data movement and manipulation activities can be automated in IRI Voracity workflows designed and run in IRI Workbench (WB).
 This article explains how to regularly check for changes in Oracle source tables to decide when to move data into a MongoDB target.
 1

 Changes can be loaded into different databases or files using a task-scheduled batch file or shell script.
 This can be done using a timestamp and specific fields in the source table.
 Error checking is included and can also be reacted upon.